AdamWhittingham/vim-config/README.md

 ```
 more details here: http://vim.1045645.n5.nabble.com/MacVim-and-PATH-td3388705.html#a3392363

+**For best results, use [Neovim]() and switch to the `neovim` branch.**
+Seriously it's so much better and likely to become to the default branch, though I plan on still supporting vanilla Vim.

 ## External Dependencies
 There are a couple of things you need to install to get the best out of this config:
 * ctags - enables tags support when working with code